Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Resting for a few moments and having a drink of water restores lost HP.

 Ability loss can usually be restored with a couple of weeks’ rest in a safe place like a hospital or at home with the help of a medical professional.

+A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.

 ### Die of Fate